mixren/evo-scala-bootcamp-exoplanet-market/README.md

 10) https://flywaydb.org/documentation/concepts/migrations.html - DB migrations.
 Useful for DB consistency and transparency.
 11) https://scalamock.org/quick-start/ - no need to write mocks/stubs of a whole trait with this one

-## Current State
-- Quickstarted the http4s Server with "HelloWorld" endpoint.
-- Manually uploaded the .csv file full of exoplanets data
-- Now I have Exoplanet case class
-- Now I can read .csv, filter and convert it to objects
-- Now I can save objets to the local sql db using Doobie.
-My database is src/sql/exoplanetsmarket.db
-- Have a route, which reads DB and returns exoplanets as JSON
-- Authentication is enabled using JWT stateless method.
-- DB migrations is added
-- Case classes have String/Json validation
-- Exoplanets can be reserved with timeout by an authenticated user
-- Exoplanets can be purchased by an authenticated user
-- Purchased exoplanets can be shown
-- Essential tests
-- Client with console interface

-### To do:
-1) mb write more tests?!!
-2) work a bit more on the client
-3) Maybe add some generous offer - pay 2 for 3 names.
-Then Ill need to store this info somewhere.
-Might be unfair when all planets taken.
-4) Fetch exoplanets .csv from http://exoplanet.eu/catalog/csv via routes